 doctrine: dbal: charset: utf8mb4 default_table_options: charset: utf8mb4 collate: utf8mb4_unicode_ci

-If you use the version of MySQL that is older than 5.7, also add the row_format: DYNAMIC option to the default_table_options section.
+If you use a version of MySQL that is older than 5.7, also add the row_format: DYNAMIC option to the default_table_options section.

-For more details, please see the Setting up the Database to be UTF8 article.
+Please see the Setting up the Database to be UTF8 article for more details.

 MySQL 5.6 has a lot of improvements in the query optimizer, but unfortunately, some queries work significantly